The aim of this workshop is to bring together all the people involved in hyperspectral data processing, generally speaking.

 – Biomedical imaging

-The conference will take place at the Beurs Van Belage, Amsterdam’s most in-demand conference venue.
+The conference was to be held at the Beurs Van Belage, Amsterdam’s most in-demand conference venue.
 It is located just 15 min by train from Amsterdam Schiphol International Airport, and only steps aways from the Dam and the Royal Palace.